February 13, 2024

-Issues at ports and terminals have presented Wallenius Wilhelmsen and our customers with some of their biggest challenges recently.
+Issues at ports and terminals have presented our customers and us with some of their biggest challenges recently.
 These sites are the crucial link between ocean and land logistics, so improving cargo flow here is critical to strengthening the overall supply chain.

 Taicang, China – Following conversations with terminal representatives, we are confident that the infrastructure is suitable for our breakbulk operations.
 For large and heavy cargo, we have been assured that the terminal's bridge can handle our equipment's maximum "safe working load."

 Qingdao, China – Qingdao port group held a meeting to express their new port development strategy toward self-propelled cargo.
-Wallenius Wilhelmsen vessels has secured berthing priority at Qingdao Da gang terminal since last year.
+Our vessels have secured berthing priority at Qingdao Da gang terminal since last year.
 They will provide more port resources and easier formalities to develop self-propelled cargoes from June to minimize our vessel’s port staying as less as possible.

 Pyeongtaek, Korea - The port is facing yard congestion as many vessels arrive at the end and beginning of the month, as well as auto export volumes being concentrated at the end of the month.
 However, we’re mitigating vessel waiting days and well managing the yard congestion by the cooperation with vessel operators.

 Southeast Asia: All our facilities in Thailand and Singapore are open and service levels are adjusted to current activity level.
 We are taking all possible measures to provide a safe and compliant environment for employees and visitors.

 Operations: All our facilities in Southeast Asia are open and service levels are adjusted to manage required volumes and orders.
 We are taking all possible measures to provide a safe and compliant environment for employees and visitors.